sbrl/Minetest-WorldEditAdditions/.docs/specs/WorldEditAdditionsSchematic_v1.md

 Explanations and descriptions have both a technical description and a formal BNF description.
 Where the two differ, the formal BNF will always take precedence.

 ## Purpose
 The WorldEditAdditions Schematic file format is designed to store schematics of structures in the Minetest world in an efficient text-based format.
-It is also designed to store just the changes from one copy of the world to another (deltas).
+It is also designed to optionally store just the changes from one state of the world to another (deltas).

+In an example situation, a structure in a Minetest world is copied into a WorldEditAdditions Schematic file and saved to disk.
+At some later time, the resulting schematic file may be parsed and the structure written to a given Minetest world (not necessarily the same world) once more.

 The rationale behind this format are as follows: